Concentrating Solar Power Gets Supercritical CO2 Makeover

 If all goes according to plan, concentrating solar could become another technology export industry for the US economy.
 The technology may be languishing in the United States, but it has taken hold in other parts of the world.
 In that case, the Heliogen project could end up making a significant impact on global decarbonization.

-Not that we’re complaining or anything, but low-cost perovskite solar cell technology is another tech on which the Energy Department is eager to slap a Made in the USA stamp.
+Not that we’re complaining or anything, but low cost perovskite solar cell technology is another solution on which the Energy Department is eager to slap a Made in the USA stamp.

 The Energy Department can also take credit for kickstarting a firm called Principle Power, which is emerging as a global leader in floating offshore wind technology, and now the agency is keen on promoting new floating solar panels as well.